-In February 2007, Governor Arnold Schwarzenegger appointed Guardino to a four-year term on the California Transportation Commission.
-He was reappointed by Governor Jerry Brown and currently serves as Vice Chair.
+In January 2014, Guardino was elected Chairman of the California Transportation Commission.
+In February 2007, Governor Arnold Schwarzenegger appointed him to a four-year term on the California Transportation Commission and was later reappointed by Governor Jerry Brown.
 He also serves on numerous other boards and is actively involved in a wide range of community organizations and projects.
 In 2000, the San Jose Mercury News named Guardino one of the “Five Most Powerful” people in Silicon Valley in a once-per-decade study.

-Guardino has been the chief executive of the Leadership Group since 1997.
-He previously served as a vice president with the organization between 1991 and 1995.
+Guardino has been the chief executive of the Leadership Group since January 1997.
+He previously served as vice president of the organization between 1991 and 1995.
 He also held an executive position in governmental affairs with Hewlett-Packard and he spent six years on the staff of Central Valley Assemblyman Rusty Areias, the last three as his chief assistant.

 Known throughout the region as a consensus builder, Guardino has championed a number of important issues, especially in the areas of transportation and housing.

 His transportation leadership includes successful management of ballot Measures A & B in 1996 that funded 19 key road and rail improvements with $1.4 billion; and co-management of a 2000 traffic relief initiative that will generate some $5.5 billion in local funds to bring BART to Santa Clara County, improve CalTrain and other transit improvements.
 In 2008, Guardino managed the successful Measure B (BART) campaign which earned nearly 67 percent voter approval.
 It authorized a 1/8-cent sales tax for 30 years to fund a 16-mile Santa Clara County BART extension.